lavy28p/Spin-my-day/README.md

         {
             "id": "recehhuDiRfj8GlTw",
             "fields": {
-                "Post": "“How often do you blog?”
-I was recently asked at a writing conference.\n\n“I blog every day,” I’d say, with the stiff upper lip required of such stateme...", "Date": "2021-06-29"
+                "post": "“How often do you blog?”
+I was recently asked at a writing conference.\n\n“I blog every day,” I’d say, with the stiff upper lip required of such stateme...", "topic": "How often do I blog"
             },
             "createdTime": "2021-06-29T14:12:02.000Z"
-        },
+        }
     ],
-    "offset": "recrg1fLCcFAWdyS5"
+    "offset": "recehhuDiRfj8GlTw"
 }

 ```